Anatolii-Shcherbak/Anatolii-Shcherbak/README.md

-### Hi there 👋 I am Anatolii
+### Welcome to my Portfolio Profile 🎩

-## I'm an It Student
+##🎮 I'm Shcherbak Anatolii an It Student 🎮
-- ??
-I like to write code
-- ??
-I love to paint and play the guitar
-- ??
-I am constantly learning new things
+- 📖 I love study everything new 🚀
-- ????
-I like to shoot videos for youtube
+- :octocat:I'm into computer games.
+I really love feelings of freedom and exploring that I can earn from them.
+So it's my dream to be a part of creators that games.🎇

 ### Connect with me: